-Fault output behavior following an overcurrent condition is shown in Figure 34.
-When the FAULT_LATCH bit is set to 1, the fault remains activate (low state) until the device is powercycled.
+The fault output behavior following an overcurrent condition is shown in Figure 34.
+When the FAULT_LATCH bit is set to 1, the fault remains activated (low state) until the device is powercycled.

-Fault output behavior following an overcurrent condition is shown in Figure 35.
-When the FAULT_LATCH bit set to 0, the fault is released once the current is reduced below the overcurrent threshold hysteresis level (OCF{PTHRES} minus OCF{HYST} for positive OCF threshold; OCF{NTHRES} minus OCF{HYST} for negative OCF threshold).
+The fault output behavior following an overcurrent condition is shown in Figure 35.
+When the FAULT_LATCH bit is set to 0, the fault is released once the current has reduced below the overcurrent threshold hysteresis level (for positive OCF threshold, OCF{PTHRES} minus OCF{HYST} ; for negative OCF threshold, OCF{NTHRES} minus OCF{HYST}).

-Coreless, High Precision, Hall-Effect Current Sensor IC with Common-Mode Field Rejection, Overcurrent and Overtemperature Detection
+Coreless, High-Precision, Hall-Effect Current Sensor IC with Common-Mode Field Rejection, Overcurrent and Overtemperature Detection